AG Insurance: Distribution and market share in 2022

-With an overall market share of 21.6%, AG Insurance was in 2014 the leader on the Belgian insurance market.
-In Life, its share expressed in terms of assets under management amounted to 27.7%, confirming AG's leading position in both individual and collective life insurance.
+With an overall market share of 21.7%, AG Insurance was in 2022 the leader on the Belgian insurance market.
+In Life, its share expressed in terms of assets under management amounted to 28.3%, confirming AG's leading position in both individual and collective life insurance.

-A 16.5% share of the non-life insurance market (gross premiums written) confirms AG Insurance's number two position in the non-life segment.
-In 2014, the company also acquired the group life portfolio of Belgian insurer Fidea, which has contributed to the Group's growth in this market.
+A 16.5% share of the non-life insurance market (gross premiums written) confirms AG Insurance's number one position in the non-life segment.